SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

         comp5 TYPE p LENGTH 8 DECIMALS 2,
       END OF demo_struc1.

-    "Structured type that includes several components of numeric types only.
+    "Structured type that includes several components of numeric types and one component with character-like type.
     TYPES:
       BEGIN OF demo_struc2,
         comp1 TYPE i,